eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 I didn't learn Rust the usual way: by reading tutorials, or books; or writing tiny projects.
 Rather, I would say that I studied Rust, as part of the research that went into building [Austral][au].
 I would read papers about Rust, and the specification, and sometimes I'd go on the [Rust playground][play] and write a tiny program to understand how the borrow checker works on a specific edge case.

-So, when I joined, my knowledge was very lopsided: I had an encyclopedic knowledge of the minutiae of the borrow checker, and couldn't have told you how to write "Hello, world!".
+So, when I started working in Rust, my knowledge was very lopsided: I had an encyclopedic knowledge of the minutiae of the borrow checker, and couldn't have told you how to write "Hello, world!".
 The largest Rust program I had written was maybe 60 lines of code and it was to empirically test how trait resolution works.

 This turned out fine.
 Within a day or two I was committing changes.
 The problem is when people ask me for resources for learning Rust, I draw a blank.